Why SMEs

 Consequently, especially in a Christian-owned and managed SME, where BAM is the driving force, the opportunity for enhanced demonstration, proclamation and extension of the Kingdom of God through daily, legitimate, credible, life-on-life, real-time, real-world interaction with people in all walks of life is profound.

-In the TSME footprint, the typical business in which we invest has 10-50 employees (sometimes fewer, and often substantially more).
+In the TSME footprint, the typical business we mentor and match with funding has 10-50 employees (sometimes fewer, and often substantially more).
 Annual revenues would generally be USD 200k – USD 2m (again, sometimes less, and frequently significantly greater).
 In purchasing power terms, and considering metrics for the typical low to middle income countries in the footprint, as a general rule of thumb one can multiply this revenue by a factor of 10X or more to get a comparable picture for SMEs in more developed economic contexts with which they might be familiar.